¡Los servicios de texto y chat de 988 Lifeline ya están disponibles en Español!

 Connect with other survivors.

-It may be valuable to reach out to other survivors for understanding.
+It may be valuable to reach out to other suicide attempt survivors for understanding.
 Organizations like United Survivors or Live Through This can connect you with others who have lived experience with suicide.
 Some communities might have a suicide attempt survivors support group.

 Regardless of whether or not you choose to share your personal story, know that you are a member of a community of survivors that spans across the country and the world.